 Resources.
-The course web page will include links to several useful Census (and other) web sites.
+The course web page or other material I give you will include links to several useful Census (and other) web sites.
 The best strategy, I think, is just to play around with these sites a bit and find out what information they have to offer.
 In general, you can usually find fairly detailed information, right down to the census tract level.
 The readings packet includes a paper I did several years ago examining one of South Bend's neighborhoods which may give you some ideas.
+There may be web pages on your community that can give you additional information, e.g. your town or neighborhood association may have their own webpages, and even Wikipedia may have useful historical and background information to offer.

 Options for Foreign Students.
 Foreign students are welcome to choose the neighborhood they live in now or lived in in the past for Project 2.
 However, they are also welcome to compare, say, their country with the US, or some other country, or the entire world.
 You could, for example, compare countries on literacy rates, educational attainment, women in the labor force and other gender-related variables, birth rates, population growth, use of contraception, health and mortality, income.
 Actually, there are a lot of interesting variables in international data sets that you do not find in the US Census.
-See the course web page for possible resources.
+I will suggest good resources for foreign students too.